 Extra and Hidden Fees

 Be aware if there are extra or hidden fees that the dumpster rental company may charge you.
 Ask in advance for any of these fees.
 Most of these extra fees happen when, for example, you already returned the dumpster that you rented at a later time or date than agreed.
 Late returns usually incur late fees as well.
-However, watch out for hidden fees by asking them about how transparent their pricing is for you to avoid paying a surprising additional charge aside from the rental cost.
+However, watch out for hidden fees by asking them about how transparent their pricing is so you to avoid paying a surprising additional charge aside from the rental cost.

 Find a Reliable Provider